manaswiraj01/OTBSC/README.md

 # 🚀 QuickBook

-> **A full-stack MERN Ticket Booking Platform that simplifies event discovery, online ticket booking, and event management through dedicated User and Admin dashboards.**
+> **A full-stack MERN Ticket Booking using Chatbot Platform that simplifies event discovery, online ticket booking, and event management through dedicated User and Admin dashboards.**

 ---